VanshBhatia2192/.config/README.md

-These are configuration files of some applications i use for daily use.
+These are configuration files of some applications I use on a daily basis

-these configurations will work on machines runninb mac/linux operating systems.
+These configurations will work on machines running mac/linux operating systems.